jmeistrich/rnl-conf-2025/slides/slides.md

 <SlidevVideo src="/media/storybook.mp4" autoreset="slide" autoplay mute loop class="rounded-lg"  />

 <!--
-We can even use React Native Storybook to work with our component system.
+We can even use React Native Storybook to work with our desktop app component system.
 -->

 ---